bologer/anycomment.io/readme.txt

 * Fixed issue when "Read more" was overflowing text
 * Fixed issue when logged in user did not see his avatar in editor
+* Fixed issue when comment count header was not showing after recent update, #199

 **Other:**